codess-aus/ai-fundamentals/vision.md

 Recognition of famous people is a feature of the domain-specific content where thousands of images of celebrities have been added to the computer vision model.

+The computer vision service can moderate adult content.
+There is a separate Content Moderator service that provides additional functionality and review processes.

+Commercial brand identification in social media posts.

+It can extract but not translate text.

+Can identify landmarks from an image.

+Identify dominant colours in online images.

+Can detect human faces and predict age and gender.
+Face Service can be used for a more detailed analysis: identify head pose, estimate gender, age and emotion, detect presence of facial hair or glasses and evaluate if two faces belong to the same person.

+Azure cognitive service with a rich set of image processing functionalities to detect objects, brands or faces, describe image content, generate thumbnails etc.

 ### 7. Identify capabilities of the Custom Vision service

+Supports 2 Project Types: Classification and Object Detection.
+You can specify labels to be applied to the image as tags and return them as bounded boxes.

+Allows you to specify labels for an image.

+Let's you build and deploy image classifier trained on your custom set of images and labels such as butterflies.

 ### 8. Identify capabilities of the Face service

+Can detect the angle a head is posed at.
+Detect head gestures in real time.

+The Verify Option takes a face and determines if it belongs to the same person as another face (twins).
+You need to detect face(s) in an image using the Detect API.
+The Verify option can then compare the two faces.

+The Find Similar operation takes a face you have detected and extracts faces that look alike from a list of faces that you provide.
+Find Similar returns a subset of the faces in that list.

+The Group operation creates several smaller groups from a list of faces based on the similarities of the faces.

+The Identify operation takes one or more faces and matches them to people.
+It returns a list of possible matches with a confidence score between 0 and 1.

+Face Service can be used for a more detailed analysis: identify head pose, estimate gender, age and emotion, detect presence of facial hair or glasses and evaluate if two faces belong to the same person.

 ### 9. Identify capabilities of the Form Recognizer service

+Example: Automate data extraction from scanned copies of sales receipts minimizing development efforts.
+Example: prebuilt business card model can extract info from business cards in English.

+Prebuilt models are english only at this time.
+Custom model - spanish, chinese, dutch, french, german, italian and portuguese.

+The Form Recognizer API extracts data from a document and provides a GUI to visulaize the data in a table-like format.

+The Form Recognizer extracts text, key/value pairs, and table data from documents.